YanhuiJessica/Chictf-Writeups/docs/blockchain/dot_hack_lending_market.md

 ### Exploitation

-The exploit steps are as follows:
+The exploitation steps are as follows:

 1. Register for the challenge and receive tokens
 2. Deposit USD as collateral and borrow some RebasingWETH